ariesteam/ariesteam.github.com/modules/carbonspecs.markdown

 ## Definitions
 ---------------

-### Carbon sinks
+### Carbon source

-The term "carbon sink" is used in the scientific and popular media to describe locations that sequester and store carbon (e.g., forests, soils, grasslands, the ocean, or underground geologic formations as carbon sinks).This definition is more in line with the carbon "source" models, since sources are areas where an ecosystem service carrier, in this case, carbon absorption capacity, is generated.
-However, using the ARIES framework, where sinks denote regions that deplete an ecosystem service carrier en route from an ecosystem to its human users, this service has no "sink."
-Ecosystems provide carbon sequestration and storage capacity, which are used by greenhouse gas emitters to "offset" their emissions.
+The term "carbon sink" is used in the scientific and popular media to describe locations that sequester or store carbon (e.g., forests, soils, grasslands, the ocean, or underground geologic formations).
+This definition aligns with the ARIES carbon "source" models, since sources are areas where an ecosystem service carrier, in this case, carbon absorption capacity, is generated.
+Ecosystems provide carbon sequestration capacity, which can be used by greenhouse gas emitters to "offset" their emissions.

-### Net carbon uptake

-Net carbon is the difference between vegetation and soil carbon storage and stored carbon release (i.e., due to deforestation, land use change, or fire) - both of which are rates or flows.
+### Carbon sink

+Carbon sinks in the ARIES framework are areas of potential stored carbon release, due to fire, land use change, deforestation, or other vegetation and soil disturbances.
+These sinks leave less carbon sequestration capacity available for offsetting anthropogenic emissions.

-### Carbon use
+### Carbon beneficiaries

-There are several ways to describe the users of carbon sequestration and storage.
-For example, greenhouse gas emitters who release CO<sub>2</sub> into the atmosphere rely on ecosystems to absorb and store carbon in order to avoid even larger rises in atmospheric CO<sub>2</sub> than are currently seen.
-A healthy planetary atmospheric carbon balance also helps maintain a stable climate.
-We can thus map all people on the planet as beneficiaries of a stable climate, or map groups particularly vulnerable to climate change (e.g., residents of coastal regions vulnerable to sea level rise, regions dependent on snowpack for water supply).
-Our initial carbon sequestration and storage use maps simply display greenhouse gas emitters.
-GIS datasets of greenhouse gas emissions exist for the United States (.
-Globally, we can use maps of population density multiplied by per capita emissions for the country or sub-national region of interest.
+In ARIES, greenhouse gas emitters are defined as the users of carbon sequestration and storage.
+By releasing CO<sub>2</sub> into the atmosphere, emitters rely on ecosystems to absorb and store carbon in order to avoid even larger rises in atmospheric CO<sub>2</sub> than are currently seen.

 ### Carbon flow